-With the Transfer Method, secondary fermentation takes place just as it does with Méthode Traditionelle - in the bottle.
-After fermentation is complete, however, the content of the bottles is transferred under counter-pressure to the tanks.
-The yeast residue and solids are removed by means of filtration before addition of the dosage and rebottling, rather than through riddling and disgorgement as in the méthode traditionnelle.
+With the Transfer Method, secondary fermentation takes place just as it does with méthode traditionelle - in the bottle.
+After fermentation and ripening in the bottle are complete, however, the content of the bottles is transferred under counter-pressure to the tanks.
+The yeast residue and solids are removed by means of filtration before addition of the dosage and rebottling, rather than through riddling and disgorgement as in the méthode traditionelle.
 This means of production is relevant above all to the bottling of special formats (Jereboam, Rehoboam, etc.).
-Advantage: the bottles do not have to be riddled, but the indication “bottle fermented” is permissible.
+Advantage: the bottles do not have to be riddled, but the indication "bottle fermented" is permissible.

 Levels of Dosage

 Residual sugar content

 extra brut / extra herb

 extra trocken / très sec / extra dry